How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 Step 3: Set Up Routing Rules

-Rule 1 — Route replies to sales alias to a dedicated label:
+Rule 1 — Route inbound replies to sales alias into a dedicated flow:

 - Go to Admin → Apps → Google Workspace → Gmail → Routing